Conduit Corridor Plan

 Timeline

-To kick off the Conduit Corridor planning process, NYC DOT will begin community engagement in June 2025.
+NYC DOT launched the Conduit Corridor planning process with community engagement in June 2025.
 The team will use this input to develop conceptual proposals for the Corridor.
 NYC DOT plans to bring these proposals back to the community for feedback.
 The plan will be released in 2026.

 Recent and Ongoing Planning Work